armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 ## Scale Agent plugin

-You need to enable Dynamic Accounts in your plugin config.
-Add `kubesvc.dynamicAccounts` to the config section of your plugin declaration.
+>Dynamic Accounts is enabled by default starting with plugin versions v0.11.21/0.10.69/0.9.85.

+If you are using a prior version of the plugin, you should enable Dynamic Accounts by setting `kubesvc.dynamicAccounts.enabled: true` in your plugin configuration.
 For example:

 {{< prism lang="yaml" line="27-28" >}}
 spec: